Qudit-native measurement protocol for dynamical correlations using Hadamard tests: Numerical results

 \subsubsection{Implementation of the controlled unitaries for spin observables}

-In order to implement our protocol, we need to calculate the explicit form of the unitary operators in the decomposition of Eq.~\eqref{eq:unitary_decomposition} for the relevant spin-1 operators.
-With respect to the eigenbasis of the $\hat{S}_z$~operator, we find in matrix representation
+In order to implement our protocol, we need to calculate the explicit form of the unitary operators in the decomposition of \cref{eq:unitary_decomposition}.
+While for a general qudit observable~$\hat{X}$ the structure of the resulting unitary $\hat{W}_X$ may be complicated, the situation simplifies for spin observables.
+The relevant operator for our case study is the single-spin $\hat{S}_z$ operator.
+In the general spin-$S$ case, the matrix elements with respect to the eigenbasis of the $\hat{S}_z$~operator take the simple form